ShadowwPhoenix/LLama-2-AI-Blog-Generator-Craft-Personalized-Blogs-in-Seconds-/README.md

 ## How to Run

 ### Set Up the Model:
-1. Download the LLama-2-7B model from your preferred source.
+1. Download the LLaMA-2-7B model from [TheBloke’s Hugging Face repository](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML) or your preferred source.
 2. Place the model file in a directory named `model/` in the same directory as your Python script.

 ### Run the Streamlit App: